zwsaile/overlok-hotel/README.md

 ## Instructions

+0. Running `export NODE_OPTIONS=--openssl-legacy-provider` in the CLI is required to run app locally

 1. Press the sign in button to be taken to the sign in page

 2. Enter your username (customer + any number 01-50) and password (overlook2021)